randomtruffles/Dominion_League/rules.md

 By mutual agreement, you and your opponent may change the table settings specified in [4.5](#4.5) and [4.6](#4.6) as follows:

 <a name="4.7.1"></a>4.7.1.
+You may use the expansion toggles to only allow cards from certain expansions.

+<a name="4.7.2"></a>4.7.2.
+You may use the card buttons at the top to require cards from certain expansions.

+<a name="4.7.3"></a>4.7.3.
+You may specify a maximum of either one card or one landscape.
+You cannot agree to use deprecated cards or landscapes.

+<a name="4.7.4"></a>4.7.4.
+You may change the Card Pool Level.

+<a name="4.7.5"></a>4.7.5.
 For games using expansions and a Card Pool Level of 2 or higher, you may agree to turn on the "Liked" option for "Respected Cards".

-<a name="4.7.2"></a>4.7.2.
+<a name="4.7.6"></a>4.7.6.
 You may agree to generate a full kingdom using a public 3rd-party kingdom generator, such as the !mix command in Discord.
 You may not agree to use private 3rd-party kingdom generators, such as phone apps.

-#### <a name="4.7.3"></a>4.7.3.
-Kingdom Options

-Under "Kingdom Options", you may agree to...

-<a name="4.7.3.1"></a>4.7.3.1.
-Use the expansion toggles to only allow cards from certain expansions.

-<a name="4.7.3.2"></a>4.7.3.2.
-Use the card buttons at the top to require cards from certain expansions.

-<a name="4.7.3.3"></a>4.7.3.3.
-Specify a maximum of either one card or one landscape.
-You cannot agree to use deprecated cards or landscapes.

-<a name="4.7.3.4"></a>4.7.3.4.
-Change the Card Pool Level.

 ### <a name="4.8"></a>4.8.
 New cards